gitlabhq/gitlabhq/qa/STYLE_GUIDE.md

 Notice that in the above example, before clicking the `:operations_environments_link`, another element is hovered over.

-> We can create these methods as helpers to abstrac multi-step navigation.
+> We can create these methods as helpers to abstract multi-step navigation.